TanavP2112/trading-model-projects/pred_market_vn_rev_mom/README.md

 $$\widehat{\theta}_m \in \arg\min_{\theta} \sum_{i \in \mathcal{T}_m^{\text{train}}} V_i \left\lbrace \log h_i^2(\theta) + \frac{\varepsilon_i^2}{h_i^2(\theta)} \right\rbrace$$

 **Interval construction:** Rather than parametric Gaussian intervals, we build **asymmetric empirical intervals** from the 2.5%/97.5% quantiles of standardized training residuals per model per fold.
-This is a legitimate extension the paper's own framing allows — since Appendix B states that "the interval-score evaluation does not require Gaussian standardized innovations" — and is motivated by measured heavy tails in Kalshi returns (active-bar $$\abs{\delta{p}}$$ has a very VERY large p99/median ratio (~18x) compared to the expectations of Gaussian (which is ~3.8x)).
+This is a legitimate extension the paper's own framing allows — since Appendix B states that "the interval-score evaluation does not require Gaussian standardized innovations" — and is motivated by measured heavy tails in Kalshi returns (active-bar $$\lvert\Delta{p}\rvert$$ has a very VERY large p99/median ratio (~18x) compared to the expectations of Gaussian (which is ~3.8x)).

 **Evaluation:** Monthly expanding walk-forward.
 Following the paper's "Analysis filtering" convention, retain contracts with ≥48 hourly observations and filter to active bars (`|ε| > 1e-10`) at evaluation time.